Illinois Watch Company

 The Illinois Watch Company was founded on December 23, 1870, in Springfield, Illinois, by John C. Adams, John Whitfield Bunn (1831–1920), and various additional financiers.
 Twenty years later, Jacob Bunn Jr., (1864–1926) took over and ran the company until his death in 1926.
 The Bunn family surname was used in their most famous railroad watch, the Illinois "Bunn Special".

-The company was sold to Hamilton Watch Company. in 1927 and ceased to manufacture watches in the USA in the mid 1930s.
+The company was sold to Hamilton Watch Company in 1927 and ceased to manufacture watches in the USA in the mid 1930s.

+The Illinois Watch Company was reestablished in 2009 in Quincy Illinois, and are currently servicing vintage Illinois watches as well as producing new watches.
+The first of which was assembled at the Quincy facility in 2020.

 History

 The history of the Illinois Watch Company contains three distinct institutional chapters:

 The Springfield Watch Company

 The corporation was established as the Springfield Watch Company by John C. Adams of Massachusetts, and John Todd Stuart, William B. Miller, Dr. George Pasfield, John Whitfield Bunn, John Williams, and George N. Black, all of Springfield, Sangamon County, Illinois.
 John Todd Stuart served as the first President of the new corporation, which had been capitalized initially at $100,000.00.
 William B. Miller served as the first Secretary.
 The other named men constituted the original Board of Directors of the Springfield Watch Company.
 In 1873, the corporation established a corporate office in New York City.
 By the end of the year 1872, the corporation had sold approximately 10,000 watch movements.